Complex PTSD Treatment in Boulder, Colorado

 How do I get started at Flatirons Recovery?

-To get started, reach out to our admissions team to schedule a trauma-informed assessment.
+To get started, contact our admissions team to schedule a trauma-informed assessment.